K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 12.3	The fees set out in Schedule 3 are exclusive of any VAT or similar taxes which, if payable, shall be payable in addition by the Client at the same time as the fees, and after the provision of the Manager’s fee invoice.

 12.4	If, at any time, as a result of a Trigger Event, it appears in the reasonable opinion of the Manager that the requirement to charge VAT on the services has changed then the Manager shall, from the date of the Trigger Event, amend the amounts invoiced thereafter in respect of VAT on the services accordingly.

-12.5	If, as a result of a Trigger Event, it appears, in the reasonable opinion of the Manager, that any amount paid by the Client to the Manager in respect of VAT on the services has been paid in error, then:
+12.5 If, as a result of a Trigger Event, it appears, in the reasonable opinion of the Manager, that any amount paid by the Client to the Manager in respect of sales tax on the services has been paid in error, then:

-- a)	if and to the extent that the Manager is not already obliged to account for such VAT to HMRC, the Manager shall promptly repay such amount to the Client;
+- a)  if and to the extent that the Manager is not already obliged to remit such sales tax to the Canada Revenue Agency (CRA), the Manager shall promptly repay such amount to the Client;
-- b)	if and to the extent that the Manager has already so accounted for such VAT to HMRC:
+- b)  if and to the extent that the Manager has already remitted such sales tax to the CRA:
-  - i.	the Manager shall promptly make a claim (the “Claim”) to HMRC for the amount of such VAT; and
+  - i. the Manager shall promptly make a refund claim (the “Claim”) to the CRA for the amount of such tax; and
-  - ii.	after HMRC has credited to the Manager the amount specified in the Claim or part thereof, the Manager shall promptly reimburse to the Client such amount (where applicable, in accordance with the provisions of Part VA of the VAT Regulations 1995), provided always that the Manager shall not be required to reimburse to the Client any amount in excess of any final net amount with which it has been credited by HMRC in respect of the services (as reasonably determined by the Manager) taking into account any irrecoverable VAT suffered by the Manager regardless of when that VAT is suffered.
+  - ii. after the CRA has credited the Manager for the Claim amount (in whole or in part), the Manager shall promptly reimburse the Client such amount, provided that the Manager shall not be required to reimburse more than the final net amount actually credited to it by the CRA (as reasonably determined by the Manager), taking into account any irrecoverable taxes suffered by the Manager, regardless of when such taxes were incurred.

-12.6	The payment by the Manager to the Client of the amount received from HMRC in accordance with Clause
+12.6  The payment by the Manager to the Client of any amount received from the Canada Revenue Agency (CRA) in accordance with Clause 12.5 shall fully discharge the Manager’s obligation to refund such sales tax to the Client in respect of the relevant services.

-12.5 shall be in full and final settlement of all claims arising as a result of the Trigger Event.
+12.7 shall be in full and final settlement of all claims arising as a result of the Trigger Event.

-12.7	The Parties acknowledge and agree that the Manager’s fees are based on the current understanding of the VAT treatment of the fees.
+12.8	The Parties acknowledge and agree that the Manager’s fees are based on the current understanding of the VAT treatment of the fees.
 In the event of any change in the VAT treatment of the fees, both Parties reserve the right to negotiate a change in the fee basis (exclusive of VAT) to reflect the revised circumstances.

-12.8	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.
+12.9	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.

 ## 13. Custody of assets
 13.1.
 The Manager shall not provide custody services to the Client.